SteveNew/Siege-of-Avalon-Open-Source/README.md

 - DDraw.dll selection\*
 - Does compile in latest Delphi 11.3 Alexandria

-<sup>*</sup>These do require that apart from of cause you have purchased the game on GOG or Steam (since the engine is open-sourced, not the resources), you will also need the latest modpack from SoAmigos forum.
+<sup>*</sup>These do require that apart from of cause you have purchased the game on GOG or Steam (since the engine is open-sourced, not the resources), you will also need the updated patch from SoAmigos forum, which is available in both a GOG and a Steam version.

 ## We made it happen!! ##